Category of modules

 In algebra, given a ring R, the category of left modules over R is the category whose objects are all left modules over R and whose morphisms are all module homomorphisms between left R-modules.
 For example, when R is the ring of integers Z, it is the same thing as the category of abelian groups.
 The category of right modules is defined in a similar way.

+One can also define the category of bimodules over a ring R but that category is equivalent to the category of left (or right) modules over the enveloping algebra of R (or over the opposite of that).

 Note: Some authors use the term module category for the category of modules.
 This term can be ambiguous since it could also refer to a category with a monoidal-category action.

 Properties

 The categories of left and right modules are abelian categories.
 These categories have enough projectives and enough injectives.
-Mitchell's embedding theorem states every abelian category arises as a full subcategory of the category of modules.
+Mitchell's embedding theorem states every abelian category arises as a full subcategory of the category of modules over some ring.

 Projective limits and inductive limits exist in the categories of left and right modules.

 Over a commutative ring, together with the tensor product of modules ⊗, the category of modules is a symmetric monoidal category.

+Objects

+A monoid object of the category of modules over a commutative ring R is exactly an associative algebra over R.

+A compact object in R-Mod is exactly a finitely presented module.